mgenware/node-mean-template/README.md

 > You do not need to manually run these scripts.
 They are integrated into other scripts.

-- `dz lint` lints the project using ESLint, auto triggered by `dz build`.
+- `dz lint` lints the project using oxlint, auto triggered by `dz build`.
 - `dz clean` deletes all build artifacts, auto triggered by `dz dev` or `dz build`.

 ### No `prepublishOnly`